Google Sheets

 :

-Next, I configure the Google Sheets
+Next, you configure the Google Sheets

 to match data rows to the profile in use.
-Note that the I

-Next, I select Values as Array
+Next, you select Values as Array

 .
 This makes the data for each profileId